tencentyun/intlcloud-documents/yehe_doc/大数据/弹性 MapReduce/操作指南/管理集群/用户管理_intl_en.md

 >!
 >- User management is available only for EMR-v2.6.0 and EMR-v3.2.1 and above.
->- You need to manually trigger the delivery of configuration for ranger-ugsync-site.xml and restart the RangerUsersync service for user configurations to take effect.
+>- You need to manually trigger the delivery of configuration for ranger-ugsync-site.xml and restart the EnableUnixAuth service for user configurations to take effect.
 >- Deleting users and resetting passwords may cause a running task to fail.

 ## Directions